stnedi/stnedi/README.md

 - 👋 Hi, I’m @stnedi
-- 👀 I’m interested in game development, running minecraft game servers
+- 👀 Just a game developer trying to make it in this crazy world.
+When I'm not coding, I'm levelling up my gaming skills. #gamedevlife"
 - 🌱 I’m currently learning c#, Unity, Quest Text Adventure
 - 💞️ I’m looking to collaborate on learning on the above
 - 📫 You can reach me on twitter